-Heading into 2023, developments in the war in Ukraine, tensions with China, supply chain disruptions, gas shortages in Europe, cybersecurity, inflation, interest rates, market volatility, trade tensions, and the risk of a global recession - combined with the deterioration of international governance - will continue to drive global volatility and uncertainty.

-This environment will call for continual updating of the company's risk profile and more scenario planning, stress testing strategic assumptions, and analysing downside scenarios.
+Heading into 2023, developments in the war in Ukraine, geopolitical instability (e.g. tensions between the U.S. and China), supply chain disruptions, energy shortages in Europe, cybersecurity, inflation, rising interest rates, market volatility, trade tensions, and the risk of a global recession will continue to drive global volatility and uncertainty.
+This environment will call for continual updating of the company's risk profile and more scenario planning, stress-testing strategic assumptions, and analysing downside scenarios.
 Leaders will need to assess the speed at which risks are evolving, their interconnectedness, the potential for multiple crises at the same time, and whether there is flexibility in the company's strategy to pivot.
-The proposed Resilience Statement for 750:750 PIEs becomes more relevant than ever